 In general, the message the Hamsa communicates is the opportunity for everyone to enjoy a spiritual awakening.
 It’s an invitation for people of all backgrounds to blossom spiritually.
 However, depending upon your worldview, you may see a completely different message.
 We’d be interested to hear what meaning you relate to this symbol.

 Above all, this exercise is an excellent tool for developing our awareness.
 On the surface, it seems like an analytical exercise.
 However, this is serious inner work.
 This exercise will show you how symbols affect your own thinking and values.
 Sorting out these connections may take more than one session.

 Preparation is key to getting the best results.
 First, use a spiritual journal to record your findings.
 It’s a good practice to record as you go along.
 Your research will show you important connections to other things like reoccurring dreams or habitual thought patterns.

 Secondly, brush up on logical reasoning and the scientific process.
 This will ground you in the process of the practice.

-Regardless of what symbol you chose, we recommend the use of emotional checks.
-This is a process to help you stay as unbiased as possible.
-We’ll cover this in more detail in a moment.
 Last but not least, use the public library.
 You can find a variety of valid historical sources for this research.
 The subject of symbolism will take you to texts known as Bestiaries.
 We’ll discuss these in more detail below.

 Exercise Connecting Symbols to Psychological Principles